 How much water does a lawn need per week in South Africa?

-A SA lawn typically needs 20–40mm of water per week in summer, depending on grass type and province.
-Kikuyu needs 25–30mm/week in Gauteng.
-LM Berea needs 20–25mm/week.
-Converting mm to litres: 1mm per m² = 1 litre.
-A 100m² kikuyu lawn needing 25mm/week requires 2,500 litres per week.
+A South African lawn typically requires 25–40mm of water per week during summer, depending on grass type and province.
+Kikuyu is the most drought-tolerant common SA lawn grass, needing approximately 25–30mm/week in Gauteng summers.
+LM Berea (buffalo grass) needs 20–25mm/week.
+Fine fescue lawns need 30–40mm/week and are less suited to SA conditions.
+Converting mm to litres: 1mm of water per m² = 1 litre.
+A 100m² lawn needing 25mm/week requires 2,500 litres per week.

 What is the best time to water a lawn in South Africa?

-How many days per week should I water my lawn?
+How many days a week should I water my lawn in South Africa?

-Which SA lawn grass uses the least water?
+Which SA lawn grass type uses the least water?

 How much does lawn watering cost per month in South Africa?